brunonunest/sena-analytics/README.md

 6. Install the Python imports using `pip install -r requirements.txt`

-7. Run the code files to activate the pipelines, having the env activated within the libs of last step
+7. Run the code files to activate the pipelines, example : `python tradedVolume.py`, having the env activated within the libs of last step

+** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file

 #How to Run on Docker?

 1. docker build -t python-flask:latest .

 2. docker run -d python-flask